Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-08-27-observability/index.md

 generalized to all use cases.
 A user is more likely to prefer `next` instead of `next_ref` by default.

 Back to our `Observable<Vec<BigType>>` then.
-Imagine the collection contains 800 items: cloning the entire `Vec<_>` for every update to every subscriber is a pretty inefficient way of programming.
+Imagine the collection contains a lot of items: cloning the entire `Vec<_>` for every update to every subscriber is a pretty inefficient way of programming.
 Remember that, as a programmer, we have the responsability to make our programs use as few resources as possible, so that hardwares can be used longer.
 The hardware is the most polluting segment of our digital world.

 So.
 How a data structure like `Vec` can be cloned cheaply?
 We could put it inside an [`Arc`] right?
 Cloning an _Atomically Reference Counted_ value